Written by Christina Grance of Live A Wilder Life

-- Fort George: Located outside of Vis Town, Fort George is a hip modern restaurant housed in what was once a British Fort named out after the British King, Kind George III.
-Fort George boasts beautiful ocean views and is the perfect place to have a cocktail or dinner at sunset.
+- Fort George: Located outside of Vis Town, Fort George is a hip modern restaurant housed in what was once a British Fort named after the British King, King George III.
 The ambiance is top-notch, and the food is Mediterranean-inspired with a contemporary twist.
+Fort George boasts beautiful ocean views and is the perfect place for a cocktail or dinner at sunset.
 They also offer free transportation to guests staying in Vis Town.

 - Konobo Rokis: Any self-proclaimed foodie will have to visit Konobo Rokis while visiting Vis.
-The family-owned tavern is the essential place to try out the traditional Croatian dish.
+The family-owned tavern is an essential place to try out the traditional Croatian dish.
 Peka.
 Peka is a slow-cooked meal done under a metal dome.
 To dine at Roki’s, you must call in advance to book a table and put in your order at the time of making your reservation.
 They offer four choices of lamb, veal, fish, or octopus.
 It’s advised to call ahead a few days in advance during high season if you want to secure this delectable dining experience.
 The restaurant is small and simple but incredibly ambient and cozy.

 - Karijola: If you’re looking for some delicious pizza on the island, Karijola, located along the water, is the place to go.
 The popular pizzeria offers wood-fired pizza with fresh ingredients to satisfy your post-beach pizza craving.
-It’s a perfect place to go after a sunset harbor stroll located between Kut and Vis Town.
+It’s a perfect place to go after a sunset harbor stroll between Kut and Vis Town.

 Vis is a spectacular place to kick back and enjoy the elegant beauty of the Adriatic Sea.
 We hope you enjoy the beauty of the lovely Vis Island as much as we did!